Skip to Content

 The Chaak Tun Cenotes excursion includes water shoes, wetsuits, and snorkel gear.
 Unlike the Amazing Secret River, the Chaak Tun Cenotes tour does allow waterproof cameras.

 The excursion explores the underground waterways that feed the Riviera Maya.
-The caves are impressive, with endless passageways shooting outwards.
 At the second cave, a descending spiral staircase allows for magnificent views of the cavern from above.

 During the tour, participants will experience Temezcal, a traditional Mayan steam bath meant to cleanse the soul.
 Afterward, learn the process of making tequila and enjoy a Mayan-inspired lunch.